Why Faith is right for Senate District 24

 Mail it in – put two stamps on the envelope and put it back on your mailbox for the mail carrier to pick up

-Drop it off – check out the orange pins on the map and see which drop off center is most convenient for your commute to work or school
+Drop it off – check out the orange and blue pins on the map and see which 24 drop off box is most convenient for your commute to work or school

 Vote in person – check out the blue pins on the map and see where you can keep tradition alive and vote in person (don’t forget to take the ballot you got in the mail with you though)